Tasmania is home to incredible landscapes, wildlife, taste and art. If you are a backpacker in Australia, here is a list of 10 places you must see:

 - Explore the remarkable cave at Port Arthur

-The Remarkable Cave is a must to visit if you are around Port Arthur.
+The Remarkable Cave is a must if you are around Port Arthur.
 On the way to the cave, you should stop at a different lookout and enjoy the coast.
-Then, when you get there, the main lookout is literally breathtaking.
+Then, when you get there, the main lookout is breathtaking.
 Finally, take the stairs to go down and explore the remarkable cave.

 - Find the Tasmanian devil in the Tasman National Park